priyanshushekharanalyst/Digital_Book_Store_SQL_Project/README.md

 ---

-# 💼 Skills Demonstrated
+Skills Demonstrated

 This project highlights proficiency in:

-- SQL Programming
-- PostgreSQL
-- Database Design
-- Relational Database Management
-- Data Cleaning
-- Data Exploration
-- Business Analytics
-- Sales Analysis
-- Customer Analytics
-- Inventory Analysis
-- Data Interpretation
-- Problem Solving
+- SQL Programming, PostgreSQL, Database Design, Relational Database Management, Data Cleaning, Business Analytics, Sales Analysis & Data Interpretation.

 ---

-# 🚀 Learning Outcomes

-Through this project, I gained practical experience in:

-- Designing relational databases
-- Importing and managing datasets
-- Writing optimized SQL queries
-- Performing business-oriented data analysis
-- Extracting meaningful insights from transactional data
-- Applying SQL to solve real-world business problems

----

-# 🎯 Ideal For

-This project demonstrates skills relevant to the following roles:

-- Business Analyst
-- Data Analyst
-- SQL Developer
-- Business Intelligence Analyst
-- Reporting Analyst
-- Management Trainee

----

-# 📌 Conclusion
+# Conclusion

 This project demonstrates the practical application of SQL in analyzing business data and generating actionable insights for decision-making.
 It showcases my ability to work with relational databases, write efficient SQL queries, and solve real-world business problems using data.

----

-## ⭐ If you found this project helpful, consider giving it a Star!